Best Transfer Belts & Gait Belts for Caregivers 2026

 Best Washable Option

-While most gait belts are technically machine washable, the Medline Washable Gait Belt is specifically engineered to maintain its shape, stiffness, and buckle function through repeated wash cycles without the fraying and softening that can affect lesser belts over time.
-For caregiving situations involving incontinence — where the belt may come into contact with bodily fluids — having a belt that launders confidently and reliably is genuinely important for hygiene standards.
+While most gait belts are technically machine washable, the Medline Washable Cotton Gait/Transfer Belt is specifically built to maintain its shape and buckle function through repeated wash cycles without the fraying and softening that can affect lesser belts over time.
+For caregiving situations involving incontinence, where the belt may come into contact with bodily fluids, having a belt that launders confidently and reliably is genuinely important for hygiene standards.

-Medline's quality control ensures consistent belt construction, and the metal buckle on this model maintains reliable closure even after extended washing.
-At $15 it's priced competitively with the top-rated Secure SGT belt, making it a strong choice for families where daily laundering of caregiving equipment is part of the routine.
+This bariatric-length 2-inch by 72-inch cotton belt with a metal buckle maintains reliable closure even after extended washing, and the extra length suits larger adults.
+At around $8 it is one of the most affordable picks in this review, making it a strong choice for families where daily laundering of caregiving equipment is part of the routine.

 Pros